cshorv/analogic-docs/docs/source/authenticationmodes.rst

 App configuration
 =================

 You can configure the application in app.json.
-This file cache on the server side.
+This file cached on the server side.
 Any modification will be applied if the content of cache folder deleted or http://localhost:5000/appname/clearcache called.